zhezhe301/ov_prognosis_prediction/README.md

 ### 4.5

 The directory *figure6* including scripts and data for generating figure6 circos plot.
 The circos plot have tutorials on http://circos.ca/documentation/tutorials/.
 Before the figure6 plot, we recommend you have read the tutorials and installed circos.
-For figure6A-F, just run corresponding script named *circos.pathway.conf*
+For UNIX users, just run corresponding script named *circos.pathway.conf* (for Windows users, see in their tutorials)

 ```
 ../bin/circos -conf figure6/figure6E.dnamethy.sv.config/circos.pathway.conf